Published October 18, 2021 - Updated every Monday

 In addition, there are factors you may want to consider before deciding if you really want to travel to Rome, Italy, and/or the rest of the EU right now.
 These include:

-Right now, citizens of these countries may enter Italy for any reason, i.e., for leisure/tourism:
+Right now, citizens of some countries may enter Italy for any reason, including:

 There are different entry requirements and rules for visitors from these countries, see more below.